 For example, Kanban aims to achieve that by using a network of interconnected Kanban boards where every team visualizes its work (the service they provide) inside their system.
 To ensure that those systems work correctly and stay responsive to changing customer requirements, we abide by the following three service-delivery principles.

 Everything we produce should be seen from a customer perspective.
 That's why the stepping stone to improving our team's value delivery is to understand what makes our services fit for its purpose.
-To do that, we measure their "fitness criteria" - an indicator that tells us how well a product or service fulfills customer's desires.
+To do that, we measure their "fitness criteria" - an indicator that tells us how well a product or service fulfills a customer's desires.

 Apart from quality (functional and non-functional), it usually represents service-delivery indicators such as delivery rate (end-to-end duration), predictability, quantity, etc. To measure those, you can use metrics such as lead and cycle time, WIP (Work In Progress), throughput, etc., and charts that help you visualize and analyze how you deliver value.

 Once teams have this knowledge, they are capable of designing their workflows after customer needs and producing services that are more "fit for purpose" for their target market.

-To ensure a successful service-delivery, you should also focus on managing work while letting people self-organize around it.
+To ensure successful service delivery, you should also focus on managing work while letting people self-organize around it.
 Remember, team members are the ones closest to the technical details of customer requests, so it makes sense to let them decide how to execute those requests best.

 In turn, leaders should create alignment within the network of services by communicating a shared purpose.
 They need to manage work by visualizing queues, alleviating bottlenecks, and measuring flow efficiency rather than only tracking timelines.
 This results in higher team morale, increased efficiency, and, eventually, better service delivery to the end customers.